 The Government of Montenegro founded the Bureau of Metrology on September 14, 2006.
 The Bureau is composed of the following 5 units: Department for Metrological Traceability and National Standards, Department for Verification of Measuring Instruments, Section for Precious Metals, Section for International Cooperation and Service for General Affairs and Finance.
 The Bureau performs activities in the field of legal, scientific and industrial metrology, as well the control of precious metal articles, and performs the duties of the National Metrology Institute (NMI) in Montenegro.

-The Bureau of Metrology performs activities related to: ensuring application of the system of legal units of measurement; realisation, keeping, maintaining and improving the measurement standards of Montenegro; ensuring metrological traceability for calibration laboratories, as well as for testing and control laboratories; organisation of calibration activities; assessment of conformity of measuring instruments with metrological requirements; provision of expert opinion concerning authorisation of laboratories for preparation of measuring instruments for verification; representation of Montenegro in international and regional metrological organisations and establishment of cooperation in the field of metrology; control of precious metal articles, as well as other affairs falling within its competence.
+The Bureau of Metrology performs activities related to: ensuring application of the system of legal units of measurement; realization, keeping, maintaining and improving the measurement standards of Montenegro; ensuring metrological traceability for calibration laboratories, as well as for testing and control laboratories; organization of calibration activities; assessment of conformity of measuring instruments with metrological requirements; provision of expert opinion concerning authorization of laboratories for preparation of measuring instruments for verification; representation of Montenegro in international and regional metrological organizations and establishment of cooperation in the field of metrology; control of precious metal articles, as well as other affairs falling within its competence.

 Accreditation Body of Montenegro and Croatian Accreditation Agency have confirmed that the Bureau of Metrology fulfills the requirements of MEST EN ISO/IEC 17025:2018 – General requirements for the competence of testing and calibration laboratories and that it is competent to carry out calibration of: weights, weights with free nominal masses and non-automatic weighing instruments, laboratory glassware and piston-operated volumetric apparatus, etalons of overflow pipettes and standard capacity measures; temperature and relative humidity gauges, standards and instruments for measurement of length, standards and instruments for measurement of electrical quantities, frequency and time interval, pressure gauges, and instruments for measurement of ionizing radiation.
 The confirmed competence enables the Bureau to provide its services with regard to calibration of measuring instruments/measurement standards to non-Montenegrin clients as well.